peteroupc/html3dutil/tutorials/camera.md

 screen.
-Each clip space vertex is in _homogeneous coordinates_, consisting of an X, Y, Z, and W coordinate, where the X, Y, and Z are premultiplied by the W. The perspective matrix returned by {@link MathUtil.mat4perspective}, for example, transforms W to the negative Z coordinate in eye space, that is, it will increase with the distance to the coordinates from the "eye" or "camera".
+Each clip space vertex is in _homogeneous coordinates_, consisting of an X, Y, Z, and W coordinate, where the X, Y, and Z are premultiplied by the W. The perspective matrix returned by {@link MathUtil.mat4perspective}, for example, transforms W to the negative z-coordinate in eye space, that is, it will increase with the distance to the coordinates from the "eye" or "camera".

-To take perspective into account, the clip space X, Y, and Z coordinates are divided by the clip space W, and then converted to _window coordinates_, which roughly correspond to screen pixels.
+To take perspective into account, the clip space x-, y-, and z-coordinates are divided by the clip space W, and then converted to _window coordinates_, which roughly correspond to screen pixels.
 The window coordinates will have the same range as the current _viewport_.
 A viewport is a rectangle whose size and position are generally expressed in pixels.

-For the perspective matrix returned by [`mat4perspective`]{@link MathUtil.mat4perspective}, dividing the X, Y, and Z coordinates by the clip space W results in the effect that as W gets higher and higher (and farther and farther from the "eye" or "camera"), the X, Y, and Z coordinates are brought closer and closer to the center of the view.
+For the perspective matrix returned by [`mat4perspective`]{@link MathUtil.mat4perspective}, dividing the x-, y-, and z-coordinates by the clip space W results in the effect that as W gets higher and higher (and farther and farther from the "eye" or "camera"), the x-, y-, and z-coordinates are brought closer and closer to the center of the view.
 This is the _perspective_ effect mentioned earlier: objects will appear smaller and smaller as they are more and more distant from the "camera".